opengitorg/openmr-git-course/_episodes/03-history.md

   (use "git checkout -- <file>..." to discard changes in working directory)

 	modified:   refs.txt
-	modified:   paper.md
+	modified:   article.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```
 {: .output}

-Let's then add and commit *paper.md* but **not the references file**.
+Let's then add and commit *article.md* but **not the references file**.

 ```
-$ git add paper.md		 # Add paper to staging area
+$ git add article.md		 # Add article to staging area
 $ git commit -m "Describe methodology"
 ```
 {: .language-bash}